iris-edu/EMC-ParaView/README.md

         + your own GeoCSV boundary files

     - Show Volcano Locations:
-        + plot location of volcanoes using WOVOdat location data from geows.ds.iris.edu
+        + plot location of volcanoes using WOVOdat location data from ds.iris.edu
         + plot location of volcanoes using your own GeoCSV volcano location or other data-point files

     - Show Earthquake Locations: